 And March 25th gained even more significance, when they subsequently began to pile other important events on this already auspicious day.
-Some believed it was the day that Adam was created and others suggested that Satan fell on the same day.
-It was becoming an all encompassing day.
+Some believed it was the day that Adam was created, and others suggested that Satan fell on the same day.
+It became an all encompassing day.

 Here is where it gets interesting.

-According to McGowan, the first reference to Christ being conceived on March 25 is mentioned in 240 AD and the earliest reference to December 25th being celebrated as the day of Christ’s birth is in 316.
+According to McGowan, the first reference to Christ being conceived on March 25 is mentioned in 240 AD and the earliest reference to December 25th being celebrated as the day of Christ’s birth is in 316 AD.

 In other words, the first mention of Christ’s conception falling on March 25 takes place decades before the earliest mention of Christ’s birthday falling on December 25.